mozilla/libdweb/Readme.md

 })()
 ```

 Call to `FileSystem.mount` will notify user that corresponding WebExtension is requesting `read / write` access to the file system, which user can deny or grant by choosing a directory.
-If user denies to access then promise returned by `mount` will be rejected, if user chooses to grant access to a speicific directory promise will resolve to an object like.
+If user denies to access then promise returned by `mount` will be rejected, if user chooses to grant access to a specific directory the promise will resolve to an object like:

 ```js
 {